Root Canal Therapy Flowery Branch, GA

-A good dentist will do everything possible to save the tooth, and in many cases the best course of treatment is the root canal procedure.
-Whether you are dealing with a tooth that has been knocked out in an accident, damaged by tooth decay or compromised by gum disease, your dentist may recommend root canal therapy to save the tooth and restore your natural smile.
+Dr. Booker will do everything possible to save the tooth, and in many cases the best course of treatment is the root canal procedure.
+Whether you are dealing with a tooth that has been knocked out in an accident, damaged by tooth decay or compromised by gum disease, we may recommend root canal therapy to save the tooth and restore your natural smile.

-Root canal is the common term for endodontic therapy.
-If your dentist talks about endodontics therapy, he or she is referring to a root canal.
+Root canal is the common term for Endodontic therapy.
 This unique type of dental therapy becomes necessary when the nerve, or pulp, deep within the tooth is infected or otherwise damaged.

 Root canal therapy involves the removal of the entire pulp and root system, as well as the cleansing and shaping of the underlying canal system and the filling of that canal with a synthetic filling and dental sealant.